The Abbott Ridge Trail in British Columbia's Glacier National Park (often confused with Montana's national…

 I found out about this hike from a Kootenay local.
 She called it the top hike in the Kootenays – high praise considering how many great ones there are.
 (Monica Meadows is still on my wish list.)

-It’s only a 6 kilometre one-way hike to reach Gwillm Lakes but that comes with an elevation gain of somewhere between 680 m and 894 m depending on your source.
+It’s only a 6 km one-way hike to reach Gwillm Lakes but that comes with an elevation gain of somewhere between 680 m and 894 m depending on your source.
 So, count on some steep sections but most of the hike is very beautiful and the lakes themselves are truly stunning.
 You could easily spend a night or two here (great camping on tent platforms) so you could continue up to the Upper Gwillm Lakes or Lucifer Pass.
 We didn’t leave enough time to do that.

 Getting to the trailhead can be tough as there are a confusing number of logging roads with signs suggesting you call in your location on radios.
 (We didn’t and survived.)
 If you’re thinking about hiking it, be sure to read the description in my post.
 The nearest towns are Nelson and Castlegar.